tuckpuck/BigO_Assessment/README.md

  1. Describe the purpose of Big 0.

-    > Big O is a mathematical notation describing the efficiency of a function at a particular value.
+    > Big O is a mathematical notation describing the efficiency of a function at a particular value of inputs.

 ---

  2. What 2 things does it measure?

-    > time and space.
+    > input: elements (n)
+      output: number of operations

 ---